BAFTA TV Awards 2018: winners in full

 Joe Cole – Black Mirror: Hang the DJ

-Sean Bean – Broken
+WINNER: Sean Bean – Broken

 Tim Piggot-Smith – King Charles III